Anndrea Sullivan-Bowers, Case Manager

 It is possible to join a video hearing from a PC running free software.
 For PC video conferences, please consider using a headset.
 If you are using a conference system or PC with webcam, use PDF copies of exhibits on a computer to avoid rustling paper.
 Exhibits in PDF format must be provided in advance to remote witnesses and to the court.

 Everyone that attends hearings, including counsel, parties and general public, are welcome to bring bottled water into the courtroom.
 Counsel may bring coffee as well, and water is provided at counsel tables.
 Soda or food are not permitted in the courtroom without permission of the judge.
-Soda, coffee and food are permitted in the attorney meeting rooms across the hall from courtroom 3.100.
+Soda, coffee and food are permitted in the attorney meeting rooms near the courtroom.

 Modifications to any hearing date which are stipulated, may be requested by joint filing or e mail to firstname.lastname@example.org or by phone call with all counsel on the phone, calling the Case Manager at (801) 524-6150.
 Other modifications to hearing dates should be requested by motion.